octal-ip/ESP8266_JBD_BMS_Monitor/README.md

 - This is designed to work in conjunction with my UART multiplexer, allowing simultaneous Bluetooth connectivity and ESP monitoring: https://github.com/octal-ip/STM32_JBD_UART_Mux
 - The code includes TelnetPrint, which can be used to view realtime statistics through telnet port 23 of the ESP.
 - SoftwareSerial is implemented for the interface to the JBD BMS on ports D1 (TX) and D2 (RX), leaving the hardware serial available for debugging.
+- The variables maxCurrent, minVoltage and maxVoltage should be adjusted in the code to suit your battery to ensure the ring meters render with a useful scale.
+- The TFT_eSPI library must be configured to suit your display.
+Instructions for the generic SPI ILI9341 are included inline with the code.

 ### TFT Statistics
 ![BMS_TFT](https://raw.githubusercontent.com/octal-ip/ESP8266_JBD_BMS_Monitor/main/pics/BMS_TFT.jpg "BMS TFT")